dataspread/spreadsheet-benchmark/README.md

 To launch the experiment, go to `Run->Run function` in the menu and select the main function you want to run.
 You are unable to pass any parameters into the function through this method.

 There are three methods we explored in running Google Sheets experiments:
-1. All trials run during a script execution
+1. All trials of a given experiment are run during a script execution
-2. One trial per script execution via Trigger
+2. One trial per script execution is run via [Trigger](https://developers.google.com/apps-script/guides/triggers)
-3. One trial per script execution via API
+3. One trial per script execution is run via [API](https://developers.google.com/apps-script/api/quickstart/python)

 #### Method 1
 No changes need to be made for method 1.